CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Keyboard Shortcuts

-1. Use the __UP ARROW__ and __DOWN ARROW__ to scroll through earlier commands.
+1. Use the <kbd>UP ARROW</kbd> and <kbd>DOWN ARROW</kbd> to scroll through earlier commands.
-2. If you are entering a command, use the __DOWN ARROW__ to instantly clear the command line.
+2. If you are entering a command, use the <kbd>DOWN ARROW</kbd> to instantly clear the command line.
-3. Use __TAB__ to switch between the various task lists e.g. uncompleted, overdue, upcoming
+3. Use <kbd>TAB</kbd> to switch between the various task lists e.g. uncompleted, overdue, upcoming

 #### Saving the data

-Agendum data is saved in the hard disk automatically after any command that changes the data.<br>
+Agendum data is saved in the hard disk automatically after any command that changes the data.

 There is no need to save manually.

+;&nbsp

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install Agendum in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous Agendum folder.

+;&nbsp

 ## Command Summary